 Green Adelaide will be a strategic and influential organisation that drives innovative reform and delivers practical outcomes across seven key priorities:

 Green Adelaide will be governed by an expert, skills-based board of up to 10 people charged with driving this enduring agenda across Adelaide.

 The Green Adelaide region encompasses 17 metropolitan councils and approximately 1.3 million South Australians.

 The success of Green Adelaide will be underpinned through strategic leadership, coordination, innovation and partnerships with other organisations and the community to deliver a connected approach to urban natural resource management.

 The Green Adelaide board's activities and funding across its seven priority areas will be guided by a five year regional plan developed in consultation with its community and key stakeholders.

 Through partnerships with others, the Green Adelaide board will also leverage additional investment to drive this much needed agenda.
 This will secure the city's future as a vibrant and liveable city.

 Greener Neighbourhoods grant program

-Greener Neighbourhoods is a grant program for local councils to help keep the state’s suburban streets green and cool.
+The state government’s Greener Neighbourhoods Grants Program is providing up to $2 million funding over four years to support metropolitan councils to help keep the state’s suburban streets green and cool.

-The first round of grants will have up to $1 million available and will support projects which aim to boost greenery, cool temperatures, provide habitat for wildlife and connect people with nature.
+The first round of grants, awarded in November 2019, provided funding for 7 projects from 6 metropolitan councils which aim to boost greenery, cool temperatures, provide habitat for wildlife and connect people with nature.